-Maya Ellenson is keen on creating unconventional poetry and prose, inspired by what the moment unfolds.
+Maya Ellenson is keen on creating unconventional poetry and prose, inspired by what the moment reveals.

 Scrub-Jays in Jonathan Dickinson State Park